 Let us very quickly scaffold a small component.
 Remember the components folder in our project, create a new file called greeting.vue.
 This will be our component file.
 Simply re-create the code from the image below.

 Nothing special here, you already know everything that we have written here.
 The only thing new here is the props element.
 Props are basically like parameters.
 Just like you pass parameters to functions, you pass props to templates.
 We have used a prop called name.
-Also, we are using a local variable that maintains a count, incremented by button.
+Also, we are using a local variable that maintains a count, incremented by a button.

 Using or Importing Components